 I’ve written a book summarizing my thoughts on life, truth, morality, and religion.
 About half of the book contains material from this blog (revised, re-written, and greatly improved), while the other half is new material never released before.
 The book is called The Triple Path.
 You can download it here (available in PDF, EPUB, Kindle, or mobi format).

-A long time ago, a young man who had heard legends of a magic crypt that contained the secret of immortality decided to search for the crypt.
-After traveling and searching for many years, he found it.
-It was in the Holy Land, hidden in a secret underground tunnel amongst some old Roman ruins.
+A long time ago, a young man who had heard legends of a magic crypt that contained the secret of immortality decided to search for it.
+After searching for many years, he found it.
+It was in the Holy Land, hidden underground among some old Roman ruins.
 He entered the crypt, but it was empty.
 He saw no secrets written inside about immortality, and no magic elixir or fountain of youth.
 There was not even a coffin or a sarcophagus.
 The underground crypt just had an empty recessed area cut into the stone wall where a corpse or a coffin would have been placed.
-He sat down in the bare alcove, confused.
+He lay down in the bare alcove, confused.

 Suddenly, he felt like he was outside of himself, looking at where he sat.
-He saw himself lay down in the alcove.
 Time seemed to pass swiftly.
 Watching helplessly, he saw himself quickly age and die.
-He saw his corpse and clothes rot away until there was nothing left.
+He witnessed his corpse and clothes rot away until there was nothing left.
 The crypt was empty again.

 Aug 10 2015